paritytech/capi/docs/Configs.md

 > Note: running the CLI requires that you have the Deno toolchain installed locally

 Upon running this command, the CLI will generate a new directory in your current-working directory.
-By default, this directory is named `configs`, although you can modify this by supplying an `--dir` value.
+By default, this directory is named `configs`, although you can modify this by supplying a `--dir` value.

 ```diff
 - deno run -A -r https://deno.land/x/capi/main.ts MyNamespace wss://xyz.network